Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Model

+To find the negative quantum states, we emphasize the class of discrete Wigner functions for power-of-prime dimensions, say $d$.
+This class defines discrete Wigner functions by associating lines in discrete phase space to projectors belonging to a predetermined set of mutually unbiased bases (MUBs) \cite{lidl1994introduction, wootters1989MUB, Lawrence2002MUB, bandyopadhyay2002MUB, durt2010mutually}.
+In this formulation, the discrete Wigner functions are uniquely defined as the sum of the Wigner function elements corresponding to each line equal to the probability of projecting onto the bases vector mapped with that line \cite{wootters2004picturing, gibbons2004discrete},

 Here $p_{i,j}$ is the probability of projecting the state $\pmb{\rho}$ onto the bases vectors $\beta_{i,j}$ associated with the line $\lambda_{i,j}$.
 Different ways of making these mappings lead to different definitions of DWFs, i.e., a class of DWFs using the same fixed set of MUBs.
-Now, the resultant DWFs at any phase space point $\alpha (q, p)$ can be found as \cite{gibbons2004discrete},
+Now, the resultant discrete Wigner functions at any phase space point $\alpha (q, p)$ can be found as \cite{gibbons2004discrete},

 where